nlemoine/acf-country/README.md

 ### Compatibility

-This add-on will work with:

 * ACF version 4
-* ACF version 5 (pro)
+* ACF version 5/pro
 * PHP 5.3 or higher

+*Note: I [tried my best](https://github.com/nlemoine/acf-country/tree/master/assets/js) to support every ACF version since version 4.
+However, before 5.7, ACF didn't provide any convenient way to work with conditional logic.
+This feature may be broken in some ACF versions.
+Update ACF to the latest if you absolutely need it.*

 ### Field options

+* Default value: set a default value for the country field (country code)
-* Allow null: enable/disable null value (disabled by default)
+* Allow null: enable/disable null value (disabled by default, only apply when "allow multiple" is set to `false`)
 * Allow multiple: enable/disable multiple countries selection (disabled by default)
 * Stylised UI: enable/disable enhanced select field thanks to [Select2](https://select2.github.io/) (enabled by default)
 * Return format: